DeskproApps/nutshell/README.md

-My App
+# My App
-===

-TODO: Include a summary of app functionality and a screenshot
+TODO: Include a summary of app functionality and a screenshot.

-Basic Usage
+## Basic Usage
----

 We recommend using [PNPM](https://pnpm.io/) to manage this project.
 First, start by installing the project dependencies from inside the project directory `app-template-vite`.

 ```bash